 Before I began my DMP, I literally felt at breaking point.
 I was also desperate to start a family but felt that I wasn’t in any position to be bringing a little person into the world when my financial situation seemed so dire.

 I was diagnosed with depression and was taking anti depressants for 2 years to help me cope with the guilt and shame I felt with debt.
 I was able to come off these as soon as I began my DMP.
-It was like a weight off my shoulders having the support of Payplan.”
+It was like a weight off my shoulders having the support of my DMP firm.”

 Give it a try but be prepared to change